Living with a long-term condition like severe asthma may entitle you to some welfare benefits. Find out what you could be eligible for.

 Disabled Students’ Allowances

-There are 2 types of benefits that you could be eligible for if you cannot work because of your illness:
+There are two types of benefit that you could be eligible for if you cannot work because of your severe asthma:

-If your Severe Asthma is linked to the work that you do, you could be entitled to compensation.
-This includes information on Industrial Injuries Disablement Benefit (IIDB) if your severe asthma is a result of an accident at work or a work training course.
+If your severe asthma is linked to the work that you do, you could be entitled to compensation.
+You might be eligible for Industrial Injuries Disablement Benefit (IIDB) if your severe asthma is a result of an accident at work or a work training course.

 There are a number of top-up benefits that could help you if you have a low income.
 These include:

 - The new State Pension